Explainability in Generative Medical Diffusion Models: A Faithfulness-Based Analysis on MRI Synthesis: Results and Discussion

 \subsection{Denoising Trajectory and Explainability Observation}

 To analyze the internal behavior of the trained diffusion model, we performed a stepwise visualization of the denoising process using our own model.
-The main objective was to understand how the model reconstructs anatomical structures from pure noise over multiple diffusion timesteps and to observe the gradual emergence of meaningful visual features.
+The objective is to understand how the model reconstructs anatomical structures from pure noise over multiple diffusion timesteps.

 The experiment began with a randomly initialized noise image concatenated with a binary segmentation mask representing the breast region.
 At the initial step, the input consisted of pure Gaussian noise with no discernible structure.
-As denoising progressed, the model iteratively refined the noise distribution, with anatomical outlines and intensity patterns gradually emerging.
+As denoising progressed, the model iteratively refine the noise distribution, with anatomical outlines and intensity patterns gradually emerging.
 By the final timestep ($t = 995$), the generated image displayed a coherent breast MRI structure consistent with real images from the dataset.
 To interpret this process, we examined the noise prediction maps at each stage, representing the magnitude and spatial distribution of estimated noise.
-Early stages showed diffuse, high-intensity noise, while later stages revealed localized suppression along tissue boundaries and glandular regions.
-This progressive reduction in noise magnitude illustrates how the model focuses on anatomically relevant areas, transforming unstructured noise into realistic medical imagery (Figure \ref{fig:noise_prediction}).
-These results demonstrate that the denoising process itself offers a clear form of explainability, where each diffusion step visibly transitions from random noise to meaningful anatomical structure.
+Early stages indicates the high-intensity noise, while later stages revealed localized suppression along tissue boundaries and glandular regions.
+This progressive reduction in noise magnitude illustrates how the model focuses on anatomically relevant areas, transforming unstructured noise into realistic medical imagery as shown in (Figure \ref{fig:noise_prediction}).
+Each frame in the figure represents the predicted noise magnitude at a specific stage of the generative process.
+The progression demonstrates how the trained diffusion model gradually reconstructs the anatomical features of breast MRI images through iterative denoising.